Deborah Howell: Biography

 Howell served on the board of directors of the American Society of Newspaper Editors from 1992 to 1999 and on the ASNE Foundation Board from 2000 until her death.
 She was a member of the board of the International Women's Media Foundation and the National Press Foundation.

-On January 2, 2010, Howell died after being struck by a car while she was vacationing in New Zealand.
+On January 2, 2010, Howell died after being struck by a motorist while she was vacationing in New Zealand.
 She had stopped to take a photo near Blenheim, and may have looked the wrong way for other vehicles.

 Washington Post career

 On February 25, 2005, Howell was named ombudsman of the Washington Post.
 On October 23, 2005, Howell introduced herself to readers by saying she had two goals in mind: "to foster good journalism and to increase understanding between the Post and its readers."

 Her farewell column appeared on December 28, 2008.

 Andrew Alexander took over as the Post ombudsman on February 2, 2009.